JohnSnowLabs/spark-nlp/docs/_posts/2020-09-21-ner_human_phenotype_gene_clinical_en.md

 ---

 ## Description
 This model detects mentions of genes and human phenotypes (hp) in medical text.
-## Predicted Entities:
+## Predicted Entities
 `GENE`, `HP`

 {:.btn-box}